nmshd/documentation/_docs_integrate/requests-via-relationshiptemplates.md

 On the first Connector, which is referred to as the Sender, you will construct the Request and [create the RelationshipTemplate](#create-the-relationshiptemplate) that contains the Request.
 The second Connector, which is referred to as the Recipient, will [receive the Request by loading the RelationshipTemplate](#receive-the-request-by-loading-the-relationshiptemplate).
 The Recipient then [responds to the Request](#respond-to-the-request).
-Note that the Sender and the Recipient may or may not have already established an active [Relationship]({% link _docs_integrate/data-model-overview.md %}#relationship) at the beginning.
+Note that the Sender and the Recipient may or may not have already established a [Relationship]({% link _docs_integrate/data-model-overview.md %}#relationship) at the beginning.

 A RelationshipTemplate is generally used to establish a Relationship between two Identities.
 A Request can be sent in this process of establishing a Relationship.
-Nevertheless, a RelationshipTemplate can also be used to exchange Requests between Identities that have already established an active Relationship.
+Nevertheless, a RelationshipTemplate can also be used to exchange Requests between Identities that have already established a Relationship.
 For more information on how to establish Relationships, refer to the [Establish Relationships]({% link _docs_integrate/establish-relationships.md %}) scenario documentation.
 {: .notice--info}